 Social Studies (6th grade)

 This course is a study of American history from the Civil War to the Depression.
 Emphasis will be placed on the Civil War, Industrial Age, Progressive Era, WWI, and the Depression.
-The course will also include daily viewing and discussion of CNN10, a ten minute presentation of current events in the state, nation, and world.
+The course will also include discussions of current events in the state, nation, and world.

 Social Studies (7th grade)

 1st semester: This course is a study of American history from WWII to modern times.
 Emphasis will be placed on World War II, the Cold War Era, Civil Rights, Vietnam, Watergate, and the War on Terror.

 3rd nine weeks: This course is a study of state and federal government and civics education.
 Emphasis will be placed on the Constitution, Branches of Government, and the rights and responsibilities of citizenship.

 4th nine weeks: This course is a study of the state of Georgia, emphasizing Georgia geography, history, government, and economics.
 U.S. historical events are included, as appropriate, to ensure that students understand Georgia’s role in the history of the United States.

 World History I (8th Grade)